Architecture

 The hypothesis alone isn’t enough.
 You need a place to close the loop: to record whether the hypothesis held when the measure-by date arrives.
 This is the performance ledger.

-Each M2+ modification gets a companion entry in memory/performance/ledger.md.
-When the measure-by date passes, the ledger entry is updated with the outcome: confirmed, refuted, or inconclusive.
+Each Tier 2+ modification gets a companion entry in a performance ledger.
+When the measure-by date passes, the entry is updated with the outcome: confirmed, refuted, or inconclusive.

 - Status: Open

-- **Status:** Confirmed — skip rate up 22%, no missed items in audit
+- Status: Confirmed — skip rate improved, no missed items in audit

 Making the improvement mechanism itself improvable